All About Circuits

 Converting RMS Amplitude to Peak-to-Peak Amplitude

 So, an assumption must be made of where to “draw the line” representing a definition of peak-to-peak.
-I added three sets of lines to the plot.
-They are placed at multiples of the standard deviation, as shown in this table.
+I added three sets of peak-to-peak lines to the plot in Figure 4.
+They are placed at multiples of the standard deviation, as shown in Table 2.

 To me, the multiplication factor is application dependent.
 Selecting a peak-to-peak factor may be important to prevent clipping in an amplifier or to not exceed a trigger threshold.
 A fire alarm may need a very large factor to prevent false alarms!

 Another way to view RMS to peak-to-peak uses the normal distribution.
-Here is the graph with red lines at 5 times the RMS value (+/-25).
+Figure 5 is the graph with red lines at 5 times the RMS value (+/-25 = 50).

 The percentage of samples outside the peak-to-peak “window” is calculated statistically.
 Thankfully, there are charts and online calculators.
 The topic is “cumulative distributions,” and it can be tricky finding the right online calculator.
-Here is the chart again with the percentage of points outside the window or, in other words, the amount of time the noise is outside the window.
+Table 3 has the percentage of points outside the window or, in other words, the amount of time the noise is outside the window.

 Line Pair x RMS % Out